Distributor Legal Center

 2.1 Transmission control

-Choco shall take reasonable measures to reduce the risk that the Personal Data of Supplier can be read, copied, modified or removed without authorization during electronic transmission or during their transport or storage on data carriers.
+Choco shall take reasonable measures to reduce the risk that the Personal Data of Distributor can be read, copied, modified or removed without authorization during electronic transmission or during their transport or storage on data carriers.
 To this end, Choco shall take the following precautions:

 Technical measures: